 The Sudan government funded mine action activities over the past years covering the operational expenses including the clearance of mines and UXO from the contaminated lands besides the wags of the workers.
-The total government fund in the subsequent years; 2014 and 2015 was \$500, 000 and \$1,500,000 USD respectively.
+The total government fund in the subsequent years; 2014 and 2015 was \$500,000 and \$1,500,000 USD respectively.

-In 2016, a sum of 2,000,000 USD was spent by Sudan government to undertake clearance expenses that eventually led to the declaration of Gadaref and Red Sea states free from landmines and ERW besides the disposal of the UXO contamination in some parts of Abu Karshola locality of South Kordofan state.
+In 2016, a sum of 2,000,000 USD was spent by Sudan government to undertake clearance expenses that supported efforts resulting in the declaration of Gadaref and Red Sea states free from landmines and ERW.
+The State budget also supported the disposal of the UXO contamination in Abu Karshola locality of South Kordofan state.
 In 2017, the total government investment in mine action activities amount to \$2,000,000 USD.
 Government support to the mine action program is expected to continue and increase especially with the positive signs lifting of sanction and general improvement in economic performance of the country.